Experience True Nature Alaska Wilderness Adventure Tours beyond Imagination

 Denali National Park

-Early departure (pre-reserved) for a full day park and wildlife observation sightseeing Shuttle Bus Tour to the Eielson Visitor Center (included) or scenic Wonder Lake with a magnificent view of 20.320 ft Mt.
+Early departure (pre-reserved) for a full day Denali National Park and wildlife observation sightseeing Shuttle Bus Tour to the Eielson Visitor Center (included) or scenic Wonder Lake with a magnificent view of 20.320 ft Mt.
 Denali.
 These trips offer great hiking and wildlife viewing opportunities.
 Optional: Exchange to the narrated Tundra Wilderness Tour or the Kantishna Roadhouse Adventure.
 This is a full day narrated tour along the Park Road to the Kantishna Roadhouse.
 This trip covers the entire length of the restricted 95-mile Denali Park Road to Kantishna in a private bus.
 A trained naturalist provides natural history interpretation and assists in search for wildlife while pointing out the regional biology and geology.
 A lunch at Kantishna Roadhouse is included.
 Whatever you choose: Look for Dall sheep, moose, caribou, wolves and grizzly bears along the ridges and river beds or observe one of the 150 different bird species which inherit the park area.
 Overnight: Denali National Park

 Day